tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Play a game

-A game can be created from a single Die object or multiple.
+A Game can be created from a single Die object or multiple.
 You are able to play the game which means rolling the dice to get an outcome.

 ```python
 game = Game([die, die])